Angry black woman

-The angry black woman stereotype is a racial trope in American society and media that portrays Black American women as inherently ill-mannered and ill-tempered.
-Related concepts are the "Sapphire" or "Jezebel".
+The angry black woman stereotype is a derogatory racial stereotype of Black American women as pugnacious, poorly mannered, and aggressive.

 Among stereotypes of groups within the United States, the angry black woman stereotype is less studied by researchers than the Mammy and Jezebel archetypes.

-Carolyn West categorizes the Angry Black Woman (ABW) as a variation on the Sapphire stereotype or, colloquially, "Sistas with Attitude".
+Carolyn West categorizes the Angry Black Woman (ABW) as a variation on the "Sapphire" stereotype or, colloquially, "Sistas with Attitude".
 She defines the pervasive Sapphire/ABW image as "a template for portraying almost all Black women" and as serving several purposes.
 West paraphrases Melissa V. Harris-Perry who contends, "...because [Angry Black Women's] passion and righteous indignation is often misread as irrational anger, this image can be used to silence and shame Black women who dare to challenge social inequalities, complain about their circumstances, or demand fair treatment".

-Author and Professor of Law at Columbia University and at the University of California, Los Angeles Kimberlé Crenshaw defined and pioneered the analysis of the term "intersectionality" which describes this dual conflict experienced by black women specifically.
-In her Ted Talk, Crenshaw explains that black people experience a unique discrimination from white people, and women experience a unique discrimination from men.
+Author and professor of law at Columbia University and at the University of California, Los Angeles, Kimberlé Crenshaw defined and pioneered the analysis of the term "intersectionality" which describes this dual conflict experienced by black women specifically.
+In her TED talk, Crenshaw explains that black people experience a unique discrimination from white people, and women experience a unique discrimination from men.
 Black women, consequently, experience a unique form of discrimination from black men and white women and cannot only be judged based on the singularities of race or gender.

+History

+The stereotype of the "angry black woman" originated in the 19th century in the United States, during a time when minstrel shows, featuring comedic skits and variety performances of white people that ridiculed African Americans, gained popularity.

+The stereotype has its roots in white supremacy.
+From the very beginning, the concept of whiteness has revolved around social control—specifically, the methods employed to ensure compliance among individuals to establish and uphold white supremacy.
+Since the era of chattel slavery, the stereotypes associated with Black women, which Patricia Hill Collins (2008) aptly refers to as controlling images, were created to fulfill this objective of social control.
+Consequently, the widely circulated hegemonic portrayals of Black women (such as Jezebel, Mammy, Sapphire, etc.) depict them as grotesque, immoral, aggressive, masculine, loud, irrational, promiscuous, unintelligent, and as burdensome laborers.
+These representations have effectively served to dehumanize Black women, legally and morally excluding them from the protections granted to white women, while simultaneously rationalizing the commodification of Black women.